Frequently Asked Questions

 Do you take insurance?

-Willow Tree Healing Center is in the process of credentialing with major insurance companies.
-We are credentialed with United Health Care, Optum, Anthem Blue Cross Blue Shield PPO plans, and Anthem Healthkeepers.
+Willow Tree Healing Center is fully credentialed with United Health Care, Optum, Aetna, Anthem Blue Cross Blue Shield PPO plans, and Anthem Healthkeepers.
+We are in the process of working on other insurance plans as well.

-At this moment, we do not bill directly to insurance, but we are covered as out-of-network providers by many insurance plans.
+At this moment, we bill directly with the insurance plans listed above.
+For others not listed, we are covered as out-of-network providers by many insurance plans.
 Session fees are paid by the client at the time of service, but we can provide a receipt that clients may use to seek reimbursement for services.
 If you choose not to use insurance, there are benefits to you as the consumer, such as no mental health diagnosis needed, a greater selection of therapists, choice in the length of treatment or session time, and increased privacy and confidentiality.

 If you are using your insurance, WTHC encourages you to contact your insurance company to ensure coverage.
 Great questions to ask would be if you have mental health coverage, what your deductible is, how many sessions would be covered, and what coverage is available for in-network and out-of-network providers.